About 10 years ago, my massage therapist introduced me to essential oils. Back then, I mainly use oils to help with muscle tension and sinus issues.

 - Acting as a natural bug repellent

-You should also take care never to ingest the oil.
+You should also take care never to ingest eucalyptus oil.

 Lemongrass Essential Oil

 Lemongrass oil has a sweet, lemony smell that cheers the senses and lifts the mood.
-It can be ingested and has a wonderful and intriguing flavor that’s widely used in tea and various recipes.
+It can be ingested and has a wonderful flavor that’s widely used in tea and various recipes.

 Lemongrass has numerous health applications, for example:

 - Relieving pain induced by headaches and fever, illness, muscle and joint pain and general body pain